COVID-19 lockdowns: Related to social impacts

 The lockdowns had multiple effects on people's everyday lives.
 Some of these were direct effects, such as cancelling or postponing a social event, and others had indirect effects, such as losing a sense of identity.
 For example, teachers often derive meaning and a sense of life purpose from teaching, but the schools were closed, which caused many of them to feel disconnected from their identity as teachers.
 Many people also felt that they could not trust that the things (e.g., doorknobs) and people around them were safe.
 People also lost a sense of time, with the feelings of unpredictability developing into the opposite of the normal human ontological security.
 Instead of knowing what to do, what to trust, and what to expect in the future, people felt disconnected and at a loss.
 It also made people more aware of the pre-existing problems they were facing, such as abuse, addiction, and racism.
-The sociologist Ann Swidler compared the social changes to anomie, an absence of social norms that was first described at the end of the Industrial Revolution, as the prior, socially agreed-upon system of interpersonal connections, values, interdependence, and ideas about normal behavior was set aside, and a new system had not yet emerged.
+The sociologist Ann Swidler compared the social changes to anomie, an absence of social norms that was first described at the end of the Industrial Revolution, as the prior, socially agreed-upon system of interpersonal connections, values, interdependence, and ideas about normal behaviour was set aside, and a new system had not yet emerged.

 Some commentators have suggested that stay-at-home orders are unconstitutional, or that states' use of emergency powers to restrict freedom of assembly and movement are authoritarian and may result in long-term democratic backsliding.
 Centralization of power by political leadership in Hungary, Poland, China and Cambodia in response to the COVID-19 pandemic have been cited as examples.
 Many states restricted religious gatherings.

 Some researchers have noted that COVID-19 pandemic restrictions have come with mental health costs, compounded by those caused by the COVID-19 pandemic itself.
 Systematic reviews and meta-analyses indicate that the COVID-19 lockdowns were associated with increased rates of depression, anxiety, psychological distress, and a decline in health-related quality of life among children and adolescents, largely driven by school closures, social isolation, and disrupted routines.
-A rapid review published in the Lanced found that quarantine and lockdown measures were frequently associated with adverse psychological effects.
+A rapid review published in the Lancet found that quarantine and lockdown measures were frequently associated with adverse psychological effects.
 Factors such as prolonged quarantine restrictions and inadequate information contributed to anxiety and post-traumatic stress symptoms.